Nuclear power phase-out: Germany

 In 2000, the First Schröder cabinet, consisting of the SPD and Alliance '90/The Greens, officially announced its intention to phase out the use of nuclear energy.
-The power plants in Stade and in Obrigheim were turned off on 14 November 2003, and 11 May 2005, respectively.
+The power plants in Stade and Obrigheim were turned off on 14 November 2003, and 11 May 2005, respectively.
 The plants' dismantling was scheduled to begin in 2007.

-The year 2000 Renewable Energy Sources Act provided for a feed-in tariff in support of renewable energy.
-The German government, declaring climate protection as a key policy issue, announced a carbon dioxide reduction target by the year 2005 compared to 1990 by 25%.
+The Renewable Energy Sources Act, passed in 2000, provided for a feed-in tariff in support of renewable energy.
+The German government, declaring climate protection as a key policy issue, announced a carbon dioxide reduction target by the year 2005 compared to 1990 of 25%.
 In 1998, the use of renewables in Germany reached 284 PJ of primary energy demand, which corresponded to 5% of the total electricity demand.
-By 2010, the German government wanted to reach 10%.; in fact, 17% were reached (2011: 20%, 2015: 30%).
+By 2010, the German government wanted to reach 10%; in fact, 17% were reached (2011: 20%, 2015: 30%).

-Anti-nuclear activists have argued the German government had been supportive of nuclear power by providing financial guarantees for energy providers.
-Also it has been pointed out, there were, as yet, no plans for the final storage of nuclear waste.
+Anti-nuclear activists argued the German government had been supportive of nuclear power by providing financial guarantees for energy providers.
+Also, there were, as yet, no plans for the final storage of nuclear waste.
 By tightening safety regulations and increasing taxation, a faster end to nuclear power could have been forced.
-A gradual closing down of nuclear power plants had come along with concessions in questions of safety for the population with transport of nuclear waste throughout Germany.
-This latter point has been disagreed with by the Minister of Environment, Nature Conservation and Nuclear Safety.
+A gradual closing of nuclear power plants had come along with concessions in questions of safety for the population with transport of nuclear waste throughout Germany.
+This latter point was disagreed with by the Minister of Environment, Nature Conservation and Nuclear Safety.